mer-hybris/hadk.sailfishos.org/droid-hal.rst

 ===================

-In this chapter, we will package the build results of :doc:`android` as RPM packages and create a local rpm repository.
-From there, they can be added to a local target and used to build libhybris and the QPA plugin.
+In this chapter, we will package the build results of :doc:`android` as RPM packages and create a local RPM repository.
+From there, the RPM packages can be added to a local target and used to build libhybris and the QPA plugin.
 They can also be used to build the rootfs.

 Packaging ``droid-hal-device``
 ------------------------------